-Behavioral models.
 Behavioral models of depression focus primarily on positive and negative reinforcement.
 For instance, Ferster (1973) conceptualized that depression arises and is maintained when individuals orient their lives in service of escape or avoidance instead of in the pursuit of positive reinforcement.
-Ferster proposed a functional analytic approach to treating depression that focused on decreasing the depressed individual's reliance on escape or avoidance behaviors, and expanding the individual's behavioral repertoire to increase the availability of positive reinforcements.
-Similarly, Lewinsohn (1974) posited that depressed individuals lack or have experienced life events or stressors that caused them to lose positive reinforcers, and that until they learn to obtain positive reinforcement, they will be inactive, withdrawn, and dysphoric.
+Ferster proposed a functional analytic approach to treating depression that focused on decreasing the depressed individual's reliance on escape or avoidance behaviors and expanding the individual's behavioral repertoire to increase the availability of positive reinforcements.
+Similarly, Lewinsohn (Lewinsohn & Gotlib, 1995) posited that depressed individuals lack positive reinforcement or have experienced life events or stressors that caused them to lose positive reinforcers and that until they learn to obtain positive reinforcement, they will be inactive, withdrawn, and dysphoric.
 Lewinsohn's therapy helps depressed individuals increase the positive reinforcement they experience by learning to identify and carry out pleasant activities, practice relaxation, and improve their social skills.
-These early behavioral models gave rise to evidence-based treatments of depression including behavioral therapy (P. M. Lewinsohn, Gotlib, & Hautzinger, 1998), behavioral activation (BA) (Dimidjian, Barrera Jr., Martell, Muñoz, & Lewinsohn, 2011; Martell, Addis, & Jacobson, 2001) and the rumination-focused cognitive behavior therapy developed by Watkins and colleagues (Watkins, 2016).
+These early behavioral models gave rise to evidence-based treatments of depression, including behavioral therapy (Lewinsohn & Gotlib, 1995), behavioral activation (BA) (Dimidjian, Barrera, Martell, Muñoz, & Lewinsohn, 2011; Martell, Addis, & Jacobson, 2001), and the rumination-focused cognitive-behavior therapy developed by Watkins and colleagues (Watkins, 2016).